AmherstCollege/qualtrics2ess/README.md

 ## Details

-• Write-in values are filled in, in the correct choice column.
+* Write-in values are filled in, in the correct choice column.

-• Blank or -99 values are replaced by the keyword "undervote".
+* Blank or -99 values are replaced by the keyword "undervote".
 Qualtrics will by itself prevent overvotes.

-• Separate elections are output into different Excel files (CSV if necessary).
+* Separate elections are output into different Excel files (CSV if necessary).

+* Config files are also generated with information from the Qualtrics file, including candidate names.

-• Extra header and voter identification information is dropped.
+* Extra header and voter identification information is dropped.

-• Compatible with Python 2.5 or later, including Python 3.x.
+* Compatible with Python 2.5 or later, including Python 3.x.

 ## Installation